 Break with convention...

-This major exhibition marks 100 years since the birth of Surrealism, championing the British artists that contributed to an iconic movement.
-See over 70 eclectic works from 42 artists including Leonora Carrington, Francis Bacon, Henry Moore and Paul Nash as well as lesser known figures like Marion Adnams, Conroy Maddox, Reuben Mednikoff and Grace Pailthorpe.
+This major exhibition marks 100 years since the birth of surrealism, championing the British artists that contributed to an iconic movement.
+See over 70 eclectic works from 42 artists including Leonora Carrington, Francis Bacon, Henry Moore and Paul Nash as well as lesser known figures such as Marion Adnams, Conroy Maddox, Reuben Mednikoff and Grace Pailthorpe.